NLP Resources Beyond English

 Join the Haystack NLP Community

 In this blog post, we covered the need for NLP resources that go beyond the English language.
 Join our community and help us collect more resources for more languages!
-We would be happy to see you in our Slack channel, where you can connect with other Haystack users as well as the deepset engineering team.
+We would be happy to see you in our Discord channel, where you can connect with other Haystack users as well as the deepset engineering team.

 Last but not least, head over to our GitHub repository to check out the Haystack framework for composable NLP — and while you’re there, make sure to give us a star :)